ltelab/disdrodb/docs/source/metadata.rst

 * the ``sensor_name`` must be one of the implemented sensor configurations.
 See ``disdrodb.available_sensor_name()``.
   If the sensor which produced your data is not within the available sensors, you first need to add the sensor configurations.
 For this task, read the section `Add new sensor configs` TODO ADD LINK.
-* the ``raw_data_type`` must be either 'raw' or 'nc'. 'raw' if the source data are text/ASCII files. 'nc' if source data are netCDFs.
+* the ``raw_data_format`` must be either 'txt' or 'netcdf'. 'txt' if the source data are text/ASCII files. 'netcdf' if source data are netCDFs.
 * the ``platform_type`` must be either 'fixed' or 'mobile'.
 If 'mobile', the DISDRODB L0 processing accepts latitude/longitude/altitude coordinates to vary with time.
 * the ``reader`` name is essential to enable to select the correct reader when processing the station.